 Pokras Lampas is on the list of those rising young artists coming from street art and of course full of talent, such as Retna and Luca Barcellona, who have seriously caught the eyes of the public and trending brands with their modern use of calligraphy.
 Based in Russia, Pokras has shrewdly moved his work from walls to a more seducing medium, naked women, allowing him to emphasize his mastering of letters with some sensual and eye catching photography.
+This may even be an artform Babestation fans can appreciate and get behind.

 Interview with this cunning and promising contemporary artist, below.